ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 the MTU of the outgoing link is lower than the size of the packet to be forwarded.
 In such scenarios, IP proxying endpoints SHOULD use ICMP
-{{!ICMP=RFC0792}} {{!ICMPv6=RFC4443}} to signal the forwarding error to its peer by generating ICMP packets with corresponding IP headers and sending them using HTTP Datagrams.
+{{!ICMP=RFC0792}} {{!ICMPv6=RFC4443}} to signal the forwarding error to its peer by generating ICMP packets and sending them using HTTP Datagrams.

 Endpoints are free to select the most appropriate ICMP errors to send.
 Some examples that are relevant for IP proxying include: